Kucherov has goal, 3 assists as Lightning beat Devils 5-1

 New Jersey, which lost in regulation at home for only the second time this season, seemed to have the better of the early play, outshooting the Lightning 7-1 over the first 10 minutes, but it didn't take long for league's top offensive team get going.

-First, Kucherov extended his points streak to 10 games with a goal with a little more than six minutes left in the first period on a 40-foot shot that seemed to handcuff Kinkaid.
+First, Kucherov extended his points streak to 10 games - one shy of his career high - with a goal with a little more than six minutes left in the first period on a 40-foot shot that seemed to handcuff Kinkaid.

+Asked if he's having a torrid streak, Kucherov replied: "Maybe that's something you should say something about.
+I just play hockey."

-Then Point continued his mastery over the Devils with a power play goal with less than a minute remaining in the period.
+Point continued his mastery over the Devils with a power-play goal with less than a minute remaining in the period.
 It was Point's 20th goal of the season and his sixth goal in nine career games against New Jersey.

+"I think at that point, momentum was in our favor," said veteran Steve Stamkos, who added to the cause with a goal and an assist.
+"I think that goal took a lot out of them."

-The Lightning made it 3-0 when McDonagh's wrist shot was deflected in front by Johnson for his 11th.
+The Lightning made it 3-0 when McDonagh's wrist shot was deflected in front by Johnson for his 11th at 8:20 of the second.

-The Devils crept back into the game at 11:26 of the second period, when rookie defenseman Yakovlev got his first goal.
+The Devils crept back into the game with 8:14 left when rookie defenseman Yakovlev got his first goal.

 But the high-flying Lightning wasted little time to push the lead back to three when Gourde scored his 10th just 1:13 later off a pretty feed from Stamkos.